What happened when NATO's Article 5 was invoked last time?

 After reports emerged of the missile incident that killed two people, NATO ambassadors held an emergency meeting.
 Concerns were raised with rumours over the Western alliance's mutual defence mechanism, known as Article 5.

-Before the state of Article 5 invocation, there is Article 4.
+Before Article 5 invocation, there is Article 4.
 After the missile incident, Polish Prime Minister Mateusz Morawiecki said Poland was still analysing the possibility of launching an Article 4 procedure.

 In case of a security threat, Article 4 acts as a formal call for consultations among members of the alliance.
 But he added that it seemed it may not be necessary.